What about James 2?

 Rahab’s faith was proven when she received the messengers and sent them out another way.

 Rahab had already believed before the messengers came.
-Then her actions proved her believe.
-See the verse below.
+Then her actions proved her belief.
+See the passage below.

 James 2:26 For as the body without the spirit is dead, so faith without works is dead also.